shaoyuyoung/SOTitlePlus/README.md

-# SOTitle+: Automatic Bi-modal Question Title Generation for Stack Overflow with Prompt Learning
+# Automatic Bi-modal Question Title Generation for Stack Overflow with Prompt Learning

 ## Introduction
 The framework of our proposed approach `SOTitle+`